EPFL-IC/ic-people-website/README.md

 * Password: Gaspar Password
 * Index folder: public_html

-If you don't know how to acess an SFTP server, here is two tutorials.
+If you don't know how to acess an SFTP server, here are two tutorials.

 ### 10.3.
 Windows/MacOS
 1. Go to https://cyberduck.io/download/